grammers/ros-arrowhead-f-adapter/README.md

 > sudo killall mysqld
 > sudo /etc/init.d/mysql start

+Other password and user name can be used, but you will have to modify arrowhead core there after.
 Decide where you want arrowhead core to be stored.
 For example: `mkdir arrowhead`, `cd arrrowhead`.